Frimkron/Ascidia/README.md

 On the left side of a box, the left chevron or angle-bracket `<` character is used.

-On the top side of a box, the caret `^` character is used.
+On the top side of a box, the hat or caret `^` character is used.

 #### Diamond Connectors